chiranjeevipavurala/simple-button-generator/CSS-EXAMPLES.md

 This guide provides ready-to-use CSS examples that you can copy and paste into the Custom CSS field to create unique button styles.

+> **💡 Tip**: You can also access these examples directly from the plugin admin page by clicking the "CSS Examples Guide" link in the Custom CSS field description.
+This opens a modal with all examples that you can copy directly.

 ## 📐 Size & Spacing Examples

 ### Extra Large Button